aqilahshawel/Hackathon-2-Group-34/README.md

   - to restart the game
   - to enter new player
   - to exit the game

-  Besides that, we add 2 visual text files to have a better good interface game and read the scene from 7 text files to display the flow of the storyline.
+  Besides that, our game also adds a little element where we display images of flowers made by symbols that we have obtained from https://www.asciiart.eu/plants/flowers.
+So, we add 2 visual text files to have a better good interface game and read the scene from 7 text files to display the flow of the storyline.

   However, one of the drawbacks for our game is that it does not have a wide option when it comes to the storyline, which it would involve more complex coding and consume more time.

-  Our game also adds a little element where we display images of flowers made by symbols that we have obtained from https://www.asciiart.eu/plants/flowers .